 Where can I get a detailed statement for my Housing Assistance Payments (HAP) received?

-You may access your account by visiting our Landlord Portal Please note, the current portal will be changing to the MRI Assistance Connect Portal on January 1, 2022.
+You may access your account by visiting our Landlord Portal Please note, the current portal was changed to the MRI Assistance Connect Portal on January 1, 2022.
+Owners received notice in November 2021.
 If you are a new landlord and require assistance, please email [email protected] or dial our main number at 509-328-2953, dial ‘2’ for the Section 8 voucher or rental assistance program ‘4’ for Landlords and finally ‘4’ to check on your account.

 How can each of my employees to have their own individual access to the Landlord portal to my accounts.

 Our Landlord portal only allows one access per entity.

 Why doesn’t my HAP payment actually deposit to my bank account on the 1st day of the month?